 This example outputs 'TestFonts.pdf' file in the current directory.

 There is more information about font embedding in the User Guide, and in the files test_pdfbase_ttfonts.py and test_pdfbase_fontembed.py in the reportlab/tests/ directory.

-If you have a BitBucket account, bug reports can be filed in the BitBucket issue tracker.
-Either way, please also notify the mailing list (email@example.com), as other users may often be able to help.
+Please also notify the mailing list (email@example.com), as other users may often be able to help.
 Please give enough detail to adequately describe the bug - and a code snippet which illustrates it (if possible).